Xande025/Xande025/README.md

 <h2 align="left">Hi 👋!
-My name is Alexandre and I'm a Full Stack Developer from Brazil</h2>
+My name is Alexandre and I'm a Full Stack Developer from Pelotas RS</h2>

 ###